Mervin-James/Mervin-YelpCamp/README.md

 # Mervin-YelpCamp
 A Yelp-inspired application for Campgrounds.

-This version of Yelp-Camp is my own code based off of Colt Steele's Yelp-Camp project from his 2020 Web Development Boot Camp.
+This version of YelpCamp is my own code based off of Colt Steele's YelpCamp project from his 2020 Web Development Boot Camp.